-- The definition of rent
+- · The definition of rent

 - · Taxes on leased property

-- The cost of acquiring a lease
+- · The cost of acquiring a lease

-- Improvements by the lessee
+- · Improvements by the lessee

 - · Capitalizing rent expenses

-- 334 Tax Guide for Small Business

-- □ 534 Depreciation

-- □ 538 Accounting Periods and Methods
+□ 334 Tax Guide for Small Business □ 538 Accounting Periods and Methods

-- 946 How To Begin Depreciating Your Property
+☐ 946 How To Depreciate Property

 If you lease property for use in your business, you generally can deduct the rent you pay.
 You can also deduct certain other expenses as rent.
 If you lease a car for use in your business, see Leasing a Car in Publication 917.
-If you lease business property and incur a casualty loss on the leased property, see Chapter 26 in Publication 334.
+If you lease business property and incur a casualty loss on the leased property, see chapter 25 in Publication 334.